joshea628/Allocation-of-Government-Resources-during-COVID-and-its-Effect-in-Colorado/README.md

 This dataset comes from the Small Business Administration which includes information about the loan provided to small businesses in Colorado.
 This data came in the form of a csv with information including: loan amount, county, zip code, business type, NAICS code (industry each business belongs to), Race/Ethnicity, Gender, number of jobs retained, and lender.

+The full list of columns included:

 <img src='images/screenshot_column_names.png' width='400x' height='350'>

-Since much of this information was self reported by the payees of the loans, the majority of the data included unanswered fields which were excluded.
+Since much of this information was self-reported by the borrowers, the majority of the data included unanswered fields.
+For my analysis that is largely based on the Ethnic makeup of the data, I excluded only the rows of data that did not include an ethnicity.

-The clean_data.py script was used in order to clean the data for my EDA.

 This dataset is comprised of 91018 rows, 84247 of which have an unanswered ethnicity.
 I decided to use the original data and eliminate all unanswered ethnicity fields which leaves 6771 rows to work with.